fedlinker/react-bootstrap/README.md

 The components developed path is `/src/components`.

-All the components is built with these dependencies below:
+All the components are built with these dependencies below:

 - `@emotion/core`: **css-in-js** library.
 - `theme-ui`: support theme function with emotion.